Chinnasekkadu

 Chinnasekkadu is a neighbourhood of Chennai in Chennai district in the state of Tamil Nadu, India.
 Chinnasekkadu used to be a town panchayat in Thiruvallur district.
-In 2011, Chinnasekkadu town panchayat was merged with Chennai Corporation.
-Chinnasekkadu comes under ward 29 in Zone 3(Madhavaram) of Chennai Corporation.
+In 2011, the Chinnasekkadu town Panchayat was merged with Chennai Corporation.
+Chinnasekkadu comes under ward 29 in Zone 3 (Madhavaram) of Chennai Corporation.

 Geography

 Chinnasekkadu is located at 13.17°N 80.26°E. It has an average elevation of 11 metres (36 feet).